purplediane/purplediane.github.io/_posts/2016-05-09-virtualenvwrapper.md

 ### Thanks for reading!

-I hope this has helped you with `virtualenvwrapper`!
+I hope this has helped you understand `virtualenvwrapper`!
 I have found it a very useful tool and for me it has been great.
-I like to go through lots of tutorials and this is a good way to keep them separated and keep track of them.
+I like to go through lots of tutorials and this is a good way to keep them separated and keep track of them all.

 [venvwrapper]: http://virtualenvwrapper.readthedocs.org/en/latest/
 [th]: http://treyhunner.com/